 - Reflective Level: How the product relates to the use and fits into their lifestyle.

 These three distinct levels of design combine to influence the emotional response to a product or interface.

 Remove unnecessary obstacles

-Some of the best examples of designs that prompt a positive emotional response are from companies that seem to be having the most fun.
-Like Headspace, the meditation app.
+Some of the best examples of designs that prompt a positive emotional response are from companies that seem to be having the most fun—like Headspace, the meditation app.
 The design is vibrant and friendly, with adorable creatures scattered throughout the various meditation pages that help ease users into a calm state.
-The UI is simple throughout, from homepage through to daily meditation statistics, and the animations are soothing, not jarring.
+The UI is simple throughout, from the homepage to daily meditation statistics, and the animations are soothing, not jarring.
 Read more about the brilliance of Headspace’s design here.